The New Gulliver

-The New Gulliver (Новый Гулливер, Novyy Gullivyer) is a Soviet stop motion-animated cartoon, and the first to make such extensive use of puppet animation, running almost all the way through the film (it begins and ends with short live-action sequences).
+The New Gulliver (Новый Гулливер, Novyy Gullivyer) is a Soviet stop motion-animated fantasy adventure film.
+It was the first to make such extensive use of puppet animation, running almost all the way through the film (it begins and ends with short live-action sequences).
 The film was released in 1935 to widespread acclaim and earned director Aleksandr Ptushko a special prize at the International Cinema Festival in Milan.
 The part of Gulliver was played by Vladimir Konstantinov, who was born in 1920 and died in 1944 near Tallinn in the Second World War.
 This was his first and only film role.

 Plot

 The story, a Communist re-telling of the 1726 novel Gulliver's Travels by Jonathan Swift, is about a young boy who dreams of himself as a version of Gulliver who has landed in Lilliput suffering under capitalist inequality and exploitation.

 The pioneer Petya Konstantinov (Vladimir Konstantinov), as an award for the best young OSVOD member of Artek, receives his favorite book — Gulliver's Travels by Jonathan Swift.
 Together with other pioneers who repaired the sailboat "Artek" with their own hands, he goes on for a walk to the Adalara's islands which are near the summer camp.
 There, during vacation, children ask the leader to read them aloud Petya's book.
 Petya falls asleep while reading and finds himself in the world described in the book.

 In the dream, Petya travels by ship, but during sailing, his vessel is attacked by pirates.
 Together with three captives, the boy fights with them and wins, but at this moment, the pirate ship crashes into the rocks.
 The teenager recovers ashore, surrounded and tied up by Liliputians.
 He is put to sleep with a potion.
 At this time in the parliament, there is a debate on what to do with the new Gulliver.
 Ministers on behalf of the king make the decision to use Gulliver for military purposes.
 The boy is transported to the city by means of 15 tractors and a special platform.
 Petya is awoken by the king who puts a sceptre up to his nose.
 He learns about the decision which was made by the parliament, but disagrees with it.
 After that under his feet a military parade passes.